unack/kubernetes-the-easy-way/README.md

 If you want to sandbox your own Kubernetes cluster, without any AWS, GCP or Azure account, let's go.

-What we need, 2 servers :
+What we need, 2 servers, with different IP in the same network :
- * 1 server, as PlaneControl #1
+ * 1 server, as ControlPlane #1, aka our planemaster
    * OS : Debian
    * CPU Cores : 2 or more
    * Minimal RAM : 2 Go